 - Edible gel

-Use Play-Doh and random craft supplies to create your own monster!
-Pull out googly eyes, pom poms, colorful pipe cleaners (cut to various sizes), jewels, beads, or any other fun craft supplies, then let your kids stick items into the dough to create their perfect monster.
+Use playdough and random craft supplies to create your own monster!
+Pull out googly eyes, pom poms, colorful pipe cleaners (cut to various sizes), jewels, beads, or any other fun craft supplies.
+Then, let your kids stick items into the dough to create their perfect monster.

 This activity is a blast and keeps kids occupied for a long time!
-It doesn't take much time to set up, either, so I'd call that a win-win in my book.
+It doesn't take much time to set up, either, so we'd call that a win-win in our book.

 MONSTER BOOK IDEAS